Msnigdha22/WD-Project/README.md

 # WD-Project
-This is my first Git Repository of a landing page design using HTML,CSS and Javascript
+This is my Web Development project of a landing page design using HTML,CSS and Javascript.